kmahaldar/coursera_pml/README.md

 The is a project work for practical machine learning course.

-##Please click on project.Rmd to view the project assignment
+##Please click on project.Rmd to view the project writeup assignment

 The R program created as a part of this project is Project.R